Applications of reduced and coreduced modules II: Radicality of the functor $\text{Hom}_R(R/I, -)$: Application to local (co)homology

-\begin{prf} By \cite[Theorem 6.1]{Kyom}, we have the first equality.
-The second equality is due to the fact that an Artinian von-Neumann regular ring is semisimple and every $R$-module over a semisimple ring is projective.
-So, $\text{Hom}_R(R/I, -)$ is an exact functor and $\text{Ext}_R^i(R/I, -)=0$ for all $i>0$.
+We prove the first equality first.
+Every module of a von Neumann regular ring $R$ is $I$-reduced.
+So, for all $M\in R\text{-Mod}$, $\Gamma_I(M)\cong \text{Hom}_R(R/I, M)$, \cite[Proposition 2.2(4)]{David}.
+Passing to the derived functors yields the first equality.
+The second equality is due to the fact that an Artinian von Neumann regular ring is semisimple and every $R$-module over a semisimple ring is projective.
+So, $\text{Hom}_R(R/I, -)$ is an exact functor and $\text{Ext}_R^q(R/I, -)=0$ for all $q>0$.